Periodicities in radio emissions from the Jupiter's magnetosphere and consequences for radio emissions from star-exoplanet systems: Summary and discussions

-These results demonstrate that the LS periodogram is a powerful tool for detecting periodic radio emissions in unevenly sampled data.
-It not only identifies strong signals, such as Jupiter's auroral radio emissions and Io-induced emissions, but also detects weaker signals, such as those linked to Europa or Ganymede.
+Concerning the synchrotron radiation, {which is briefly mentioned in Section \ref{sec:real_signal},} {to detect the weak circularly polarised signal for this radiation the resolution of the instrument must be at least equal to half the diameter of Jupiter in order to resolve the eastern and western components of the radiation belts (and to avoid smearing)}.
+Upcoming SKA--low stations \citep{SKA2022_report2} might {provide} the necessary baseline to resolve this emission at low frequencies (down to $50$~MHz).

-At first glance, one might think that regular gaps in observation would weaken the analysis by introducing spurious periodic signals.
-However, as shown in our simulations, regular observation intervals do not produce peaks in the LS periodogram at those intervals.
-Instead, they create peaks at resonance or beat periods with the actual signal, which can be used to reinforce detections.
-Simulations with diluted signals further illustrate that periodicities can be detected even at low signal-to-noise ratios.
+These results demonstrate that the LS periodogram is a powerful tool for detecting periodic radio emissions from unevenly sampled data.
+It not only identifies strong signals, such as Jupiter's auroral radio emissions and Io-induced emissions, it also detects weaker or more sporadic signals such as those linked to Europa or Ganymede.

-Concerning the synchrotron radiation, the instrument resolution needs to be at least half the diamater of Jupiter to resolve both East and West components of the radiation belts.
-Upcoming SKA-low stations \citep{SKA2022_report2} might bring the necessary baseline to resolve this emission at low frequencies (down to $50$~MHz).
+At first glance, one might think that regular gaps in observation would weaken the analysis by introducing spurious periodic signals. {While it is true that this regularity produces a peak in the periodograms (at $T_\mathrm{day}$)}, it also creates peaks of {combination} or {beat} periods with the real signal {(e.g. T$_{\mathrm{Day-Jupiter}_\mathrm{comb}}$, $T_{\mathrm{Day-Jupiter}_\mathrm{beat}}$, $T_{(\mathrm{Io-Jupiter}_\mathrm{beat}-\mathrm{Day})_\mathrm{beat}}$; see Appendix \ref{sec:Appendix_SNR_LS_versus_sample} for more details on the ratio between the S/N(LS) peaks of these different periodicities)}, which can be used to reinforce detections.